dimiclaff/pp1-shannonside-brewing-company/README.md

 ### Manual Testing
- - Nav Bar
+ - Nav Bar: checked links on all pages
- - Brewery Tour Links
+ - Brewery Tour Links: All links bring the visitor to the contact us page
- - Social Pages Links
+ - Social Pages Links: All links bring isitor to the home page of the respective soo media website
- - Form on Contact Us Page
+ - Form on Contact Us Page: Tried to send while all boxes were empty, then two boxes empty, then just one box empty, it wouldnt allow the user to proceed.
+Tried to send while having an incomplete email address, it wouldnt allow the user to proceed.
+Tried to send while all inputs were correct and the information sent correctly.

  ### Known Bugs
  - At a screen width of 768px the Tour Guide names are sticking out of the bottom of the background